Polcoombe Practicals

 • Tent / hammock – unless sleeping in one of our bell tents

-• Warm sleeping bag (and extra blanket)
+• Warm sleeping bag (and extra blankets)

 • Sleeping mat (and pillow)